mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

 nonIndented sc p = indentGuard sc EQ (unsafePos 1) *> p
 ```

-However, it's a part of implementation of logical model behind high-level
+However, it's a part of a logical model behind high-level parsing of
-parsing of indentation-sensitive input.
+indentation-sensitive input.
 What is this model?
-We state that
+We state that there are
-there are top-level items that are not indented (`nonIndented` helps to
+top-level items that are not indented (`nonIndented` helps to define parsers
-define parsers for them), and all indented tokens are directly or indirectly
+for them), and all indented tokens are directly or indirectly are “children”
-are “children” of those top-level definitions.
-In Megaparsec, we don't need
+of those top-level definitions.
+In Megaparsec, we don't need any additional
-any additional state to express this.
-Since all indentation is always
+state to express this.
+Since all indentation is always relative, our idea is
-relative, our idea is to explicitly tie parsers for “reference” tokens and
+to explicitly tie parsers for “reference” tokens and indented tokens, thus
-indented tokens, thus defining indentation-sensitive grammar via pure
+defining indentation-sensitive grammar via pure combination of parsers, just
-combination of parsers, just like all the other tools in Megaparsec
+like all the other tools in Megaparsec work.
+This is different from old
-work.
-This is different from old solutions built on top of Parsec, where you
+solutions built on top of Parsec, where you had to deal with ad-hoc state.
-had to deal with ad-hoc state.
-It's also more robust and safer, because the
+It's also more robust and safer, because the less state you have, the
-less state you have, the better.
+better.

-So, how do you define indented block? `indentBlock` should handle this
+So, how do you define indented block?
+Let's take a look at the signature of
-easily.
-Let's take a look at its signature:
+the `indentBlock` helper:

 ```haskell
 indentBlock :: (MonadParsec e s m, Token s ~ Char)